LarsChrWiik/Notes/Tensorflow/README.md

 print(...)
 ```

-### Keras and Estimator
+### Estimator and Keras
-**tf.keras** was originally meant for small-scale models in TF v1.0. **Estimator** was also introduced by Tensorflow, and designed for scaling ML training.
-Estimator was segined for TF 1.0 and required sessions.
-Tensorflow 2.0 combines the power of simple Keras syntax and the power of estimators in **tf.keras**.
+**Estimator** was the go-to high-level API of Tensorflow 1.
+In Tensorflow 2, **Keras** is the preferred high-level API. **tf.keras** was originally meant for small-scale models in Tensorflow 1, while **Estimator** was designed for scaling ML training in Tensorflow.
+Estimator was designed spesifcally for Tensorflow 1 and required sessions.
+Tensorflow 2.0 combines the power of the simple Keras syntax and the power of estimators in **tf.keras**.

 ## tf.function
 **tf.function** converts normal Python code into Tensorflow graph code using the **@tf.function** decorator.
+This will compile the code to **C++**, meaning that the next time you run the function, it will run much faster!

+If you need performance, use **tf.function**!

 Example:
 ```python
 @tf.function
 def my_tf_function(x):